-At the heart of all our programs are the Buddhist and Vedic practices of samatha meditation (calming the mind), vipassana meditation (special insight into the nature of phenomena), and a daily 90 minute yoga asana and pranayama class, to relax and strengthen your mind and body.
-To support your stay and cultivate more self-awareness, we also imply a practice of noble silence for five days each week from Sunday after the introduction session until Friday afternoon.
-All doubts can be cleared up in our daily question and answer rounds, which take place after the guided meditation.
+At the heart of all our programs are the practices of samatha meditation (calming the mind), vipassana meditation (insight into the nature of phenomena), compassion practices, and a daily 90 minute yoga asana and pranayama class, to relax and strengthen your mind and body.
+To support your stay and cultivate more self-awareness, we also imply a practice of noble silence for most of the week (Friday to Wednesday afternoon).
+All doubts can be cleared up in our daily question and answer rounds, which take place after the meditation class.

-Each Sunday we receive visitors from all over the world to attend our retreats and enjoy the restful and spiritual atmosphere of the place and its surroundings.
+Each Friday we receive visitors from all over the world to attend our retreats and enjoy the restful and spiritual atmosphere of the place and its surroundings.
 Absolutely all who want to learn how to practice, or deepen their practice, are happily welcome to join us.
-For beginners, we recommend you to start with a one or two week stay.
-All who have established a daily meditation practice already can apply for longer stays.

-“We can never obtain peace in the outer world until we make peace with ourselves.” — H.H.
-The Dalai Lama
+“We can never obtain peace in the outer world until we make peace with ourselves.” — His Holiness The Dalai Lama

 TEACHERS & PRACTICES

-Pema is a Buddhist Dzogchen and Yoga practitioner and teacher.
-He mainly follows the teachings of Dudjom Lingpa and the non-sectarian Khyentse (Wisdom-Compassion) lineage of Tibetan Buddhism.
+Pema is a Buddhist and Yoga practitioner and teacher.
+He mainly follows the teachings and practices of Dudjom Lingpa, and the non-sectarian Khyentse lineage of Tibetan Buddhism.

 SAMATHA & VIPASSANA

-Buddhism addresses two major types of meditation.
-They are different mental skills, modes of functioning or qualities of consciousness.
-In Pali, the original language of Theravada literature, they are called Vipassana and Samatha.
+Buddhism addresses two major types of meditation, different mental skills, or qualities of consciousness.
+In Pali, the most complete collection of early Buddhist literature, they are called Vipassana and Samatha.